 - Public Law and Judicial Review

-Tara is instructed to bring and defend public law challenges in the Administrative Court across all of her practice areas.
-She has a growing practice in this field and welcomes instructions to provide advice, review pleadings and witness statements, and to act on behalf of public bodies and private individuals.
+Tara O’Leary is instructed to bring and defend public law challenges in the Administrative Court across all of her practice areas.
+She also deals regularly with public law, equality and human rights issues in all areas of her work.

-Tara also regularly advises local authorities on the exercise of statutory powers and on the formulation and adoption of policies.
-Recent work has included advising on and drafting Public Space Protection Orders (‘PSPOs’), and assisting local authorities to adapt and implement homelessness policies and procedures during the pandemic.
+Tara also regularly advises on the formulation and adoption of policies.
+Recent work has included advice on Public Space Protection Orders (‘PSPOs’); housing allocation schemes and tenancy policies; homelessness procedures during the pandemic; and policies implementing the Domestic Abuse Act 2021.

-- Advising the Royal Borough of Kensington and Chelsea on public law issues arising from the fire at Grenfell Tower, including its housing allocation policies, equality impact assessments, the statutory framework concerning Tenant Management Organisations (‘TMOs’), and the ongoing public inquiry.
+- Advising the Royal Borough of Kensington and Chelsea on public law issues arising from the fire at Grenfell Tower, including its housing allocation policies, equality impact assessments, TMOs, and the public

 - Tara O’Leary awarded Pegasus Scholarship31 Jan 2022